 This Law is also designed to regulate the practice of psychotherapy.
 No regulations prevented a person from using the title of psychotherapist or practising psychotherapy.
 Since all the provisions of this Act are now in force, this legislation limits the title and practice of psychotherapy to members of some professional corporations and those who hold a psychotherapist's permit issued by the Ordre professionnel des psychologues du Québec.
 This change can only enhance employment in this occupation.

-Considering all the trends, the number of psychologists should rise sharply over the next few years.
+Considering all the trends, the number of psychologists should rise significantly over the next few years.

+According to the census and National Household Survey data, women held about 75% of the jobs in this occupation in 2006, a significantly higher proportion than in 1991 (63%).
 The precarious job situation of a large number of members of this occupation is reflected in the data presented in the "Characteristics" section of the "Statistics".
 Thus, the average employment income figure ($55,099) concerns only the 48% of members of this occupation who worked full-time full-year in 2005.
 In contrast, the average employment income of those who did not work full-time full-year was $32,553.
-According to the census data, women held about 75% of the jobs in this occupation in 2006, a significantly higher proportion than in 1991 (63%).
-This percentage should prevail at the very least over the next few years, because they represent between 70% and 80% of graduates in the Master's and in the PhD's programs in psychology.
 Reflecting the importance of private practice, in 2006 the proportion of self-employed workers was almost four times higher in this occupation (40%) than in the work force as a whole (11%).

 Education and Training

 To enter this occupation, it is necessary to be a member of theOrdre des psychologues du Québec.
 Indeed, membership in the Order is mandatory to use the title of psychologist, or a title, abbreviation or initials suggestive of professional standing.
 Ordre admission requirements are described on its website:

 To become a member of the Order, it is usually necessary to:

 - hold a Master's degree or doctorate in psychology